Not-Yug-Sharma/Notes-Obsidian/README.md

 <a href="https://gandakiacademy.edu.np/"><img src="https://gandakiacademy.edu.np/assets/img/gains-logo-name.svg"> </a>
-# Also not my official G
+# Not my official Git account.
 # Who Am I?
 My name is Yug Sharma Timilsina, a CSIT student currently studying in Gandaki Academy Of Interdisciplinary Studies or GAINS for short.
+To know more about the college use the logo above, it is hyperli

 # Notes for What?
 These are notes based on the curriculum/syllabus for CSIT of Far-Western University of Nepal.